Cost of Being Broke Calculator

 The Costs That Fly Under the Radar

 Many people find that the biggest surprise is not any single charge — it is how quickly they stack up.
 A payday loan fee here, an overdraft charge there, a late payment penalty on top.
 Individually, each one feels manageable.
 Collectively, they can add up to hundreds or even thousands of units, units, or whatever your local currency each year.
-It is worth considering the total picture rather than looking at each cost in isolation.
+It is worth noting the total picture rather than looking at each cost in isolation.
 That is exactly what this calculator is designed to help you do.

 What People Often Overlook